shahcompbio/lyra/README.md

 ./bin/elasticsearch
 ```

-Clone the Montage repository and install the necessary dependencies, then start development mode.
+Clone the repository and install the necessary dependencies, then start development mode.

 ```
 yarn install